 Yes, of course.
 Please contact us to discuss your requirements.

-Sly GmbH is the main contributor and backer of the project.
+Sly AG is the main contributor and backer of the project.

 Of course, VELOX is designed from the ground up to integrate well into complex enterprise system landscapes.

 As much as we love the benefits of using open source software and components, they still come with risks.
 Let’s be honest, proprietary software has its own set of issues, but we’re here to better understand open source risk.

 - Security Risks

 - Software Quality Risks

 Due to our open architecture, modular design and API-first approach you can integrate VELOX into anything as it is designed from the ground up to do so.